whereareiam/Socialismus/README.md

 A plugin made **by players for players**, designed to make communicating more convenient and modern.
-You can do exactly what you want with this plugin, as it offers many different features and great customization of all settings and messages!
+You can do exactly what you want with this plugin, as it offers many different modules and great customization of all settings and messages!

-## Features
+## Modules

 - **Chats:** Allows the user to communicate with other people in the neighbourhood with messages that are formatted in an unusual way and when you move the mouse over a message, a miracle happens.
 You can restrict the use of the chat by